carolinamattsson/transactions/README.md

 The system being modelled consists of N nodes, for now with simply a value for each of activity and attractiveness.
 Initializing the model populates the heap with the first activations, normalizes the attractivity, and gives each node an initial balance.

-Using `run_default(N,T)` initializes the model with N nodes and uses it to simulate T transactions.
+Using `run_transactions(N,T)` initializes the model with N nodes and uses it to simulate T transactions.
 This is simply an example of how to call the model, as it prints transactions straight to `stout`.